Areas of Responsibility

 Prior to joining the faculty in 2000, Professor Kuney was a partner in the San Diego office of Allen Matkins Leck Gamble & Mallory LLP where he concentrated his practice on insolvency and reorganization matters nationwide.
 Before that he received his legal training with the Morrison & Foerster and Howard Rice (now Arnold & Porter) firms in his hometown of San Francisco, California.
 He holds an AV Peer Rating, Martindale-Hubbell’s highest peer rating for ethical standards and legal ability and is admitted to practice in the state and federal courts of California and Tennessee, the federal courts of Arizona, and the U.S. Supreme Court.

 Kuney’s expertise and scholarly interests relate to business transactions and litigation with an emphasis on business organizations, mergers and acquisitions, recapitalizations, and reorganizations.
 He is the faculty editor and advisor of Transactions: The Tennessee Journal of Business Law and the faculty advisor for the Sports and Entertainment Society.
 He consults with law firms and clients nationwide in his areas of expertise in a limited number of matters annually, generally related to business law, bankruptcy, contracts, corporate law and structure, legal drafting and writing, commercial law, chapter 11, and insolvency.
-He conducts transactional training seminars and clinics for law students, lawyers, and law firms across the country.
+He has served as an American Arbitration Association arbitrator and conducts transactional training seminars and clinics for law students, lawyers, and law firms across the country.

 Kuney lives near the College of Law in the Fort Sanders neighborhood of Knoxville, with his wife, Donna C. Looper, also an attorney and an adjunct professor at the College of Law, with whom he has co-authored several books and articles.
 His other interests include entrepreneurship, travel, straight-line walking, history, land use and real estate development, and Lady Vols and Vols basketball.